pauliacomi/pyGAPS/docs/manual/isotherm.rst

 If a DataFrame is used, ``loading_key`` and ``pressure_key`` are required parameters specifying which column in the DataFrame contains what data of the isotherm.
-If other columns are to be stored in the isotherm object, their names should be passed in a list as the ``other_keys`` parameter.
+Other columns in the dataframe are also stored in the isotherm object.
 As an example:

 ::